Yaeyama Jōfu

 The overwhelming popularity of Miyako-jōfu became a perfect inspiration to improve the quality of Yaeyama-jōfu as well.
 Design directions were sent along with specifications on the fineness of yarns, the width, and length of the textile, and even on the colors.
 Its inspections were said to be extremely rigorous.
 As a matter of course, the inspection or the payment could give severe punishments.

 Regarding such circumstances, there is no wonder why these two goods are so identical.
 Flatly said, the differences between them were the depth of indigo-dyeing at first.
-Over time, Yaeyama-jōfu can become a shiro-gasuri—splashed patterns on white base—indeed, it is lighter in color.
+Over time, Yaeyama-jōfu can become a shiro-gasuri—splashed patterns on a white base—indeed, it is lighter in color.
 Its difference comes from the number of times in dyeing.
-Although rather lightly dyed, Yaeyama-jōfu’s colors will not fade even under the sun of the intensity the same as mainland Japan.
+Although rather lightly dyed, Yaeyama-jōfu’s colors will not easily fade with feeble sunlight like that of mainland Japan.

 These textiles were a product symbolic of the poll tax.
 We can observe this fact from their names: the names entitling their original production site were only given from the end of the Meiji era, around 1912.
 Until then, they were all called Satsuma-jōfu.
 Certainly, we can say this is a historical and symbolic evidence of such exploitation.